priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 The :code:`RlApplication` generalizes functionality that is equal among all applications provided by this module.
-This includes IDs to identify specific :code:`RlApplication`, functionality to send and to handle :code:`ChannelInterfaces`.
+This includes IDs to identify specific :code:`RlApplication`, functionality to send and to handle :code:`ChannelInterface`\ s.
 In this way a generalized interface for all possible RL applications is established which can be used by all classes handling all kinds of RL applications, like the :code:`CommunicationHelper` introduced in :ref:`sec-helper`.

-In theory, multiple :code:`RlApplications` of the same type can be installed on the same :code:`Node`.
+In theory, multiple :code:`RlApplication`\ s of the same type can be installed on the same :code:`Node`.
 Nevertheless, this was not tested yet since in most cases tasks of the same type (e.g. collecting observations) do not have to be separated into different applications when performed on the same :code:`Node`.